 Latissimus dorsi muscle

 Obliquus capitis superior muscle

 Superficial layer: Anterior rami of spinal nerve C3-C8 (+ accessory nerve (CN XI) for trapezius)

 Intermediate layer: 2nd-5th, 9th-11th intercostal nerves, subcostal nerve

 Continue your learning

-To complete your overall knowledge of the musculature of the back check out our study units on the deep back muscles and the anatomy of the muscular system in general!
+To complete your overall knowledge of the anatomy of the back check out our study units on the deep muscles and neurovasculature of the back!